Dr. Arthur Zampella

 Columbia University • Boston University School of Medicine • NYU

-In 1949, he attended the former United States Naval Medical School in Bethesda, Maryland, now know as the Walter Reed National Military Medical Center with a course of study in medical radioactive isotopes.
-Further studies in medicine were completed at the Naval Research Center in Washington, D.C. with a study in nuclear physics completed at the Brookhaven National Laboratory.
+In 1949, he attended the United States Naval Medical School in Bethesda, Maryland—now part of Walter Reed National Military Medical Center—where he studied medical radioactive isotopes.
+He continued his studies at the Naval Research Laboratory in Washington, D.C., and at Brookhaven National Laboratory, where he pursued work in nuclear physics.

-Zampella maintained hospital affiliations with the Jersey City Medical Center and Christ Hospital (Jersey City, New Jersey); St Clares/Riverside Hospital in Denville, New Jersey; The US Naval Hospital , St Albans in Long Island, NY and Chilton Memorial Hospital in Pompton Plains, New Jersey.
-He also maintained his private practice at Idylease until his death on January 9, 1992.
+Throughout his career, he maintained hospital affiliations with Jersey City Medical Center, Christ Hospital in Jersey City, St. Clare’s/Riverside Hospital in Denville, the United States Naval Hospital at St. Albans in Long Island, and Chilton Memorial Hospital in Pompton Plains.

 Columbia UniversityEditor of The Columbia Review